 Needless to say, there are still some early rumours based around the pace of the new Zen 2 engineering samples.

 Bits and Chips recently tweeted out about the potential 13% average IPC performance boost being shown by Zen 2 in scientific tasks compared with the latest Zen+ processors.
 This was taken on a clock-for-clock basis, so with higher frequency chips – made possible by the 7nm lithography – that instructions per clock boost could be even higher gen-on-gen.

 And that’s what could make the big difference this generation against the Intel competition.
-When Zen 2 launches on the desktop – if it follows the expected March/April release time – then Intel will still be running on its old 14nm Coffee Lake architecture.
+When Zen 2 launches on the desktop, Intel will still be running on its old 14nm Coffee Lake architecture.
 That does still offer an IPC lead over AMD’s current-gen Ryzen CPUs, which is largely what’s responsible for Intel’s traditionally better gaming performance, but when both Intel’s i9 9900K and AMD’s 2700X are run at the same clock speed there is less than a 13% delta between them.